12th juror picked, lawyers clash over expert in Floyd trial - WTMJ

 “In general, there is no good timing to settle any case, particularly one as complex and involved and sensitive as this,” Rowader said, according to the Minneapolis Star Tribune.

 Of the 12 seated jurors, five are men and seven are women.
-According to the court, five are white, two are multiracial and four are Black.
-The race of the 12th juror was not immediately disclosed.
-Their ages range from 20s to 60s.
+Their ages range from their 20s to 60s.

 The first juror selected Thursday was questioned extensively by attorneys and Cahill about her experience as a nurse, whether she has ever resuscitated anyone and how she would view medical evidence in the case.